These posts often contain affiliate links. Please see our disclosure policy for details.

 - Twine or other string

-- Christmas Garland Checklist (see bottom of the post; it’s free in my resource library!)
+- Christmas Garland Checklist (it’s free in my resource library!)

 Step 2.
 Follow these step-by-step instructions for making mini tassels.

 This garland follows each of the detailed instruction steps I outlined in my post on how to make a mini tassel.

 Follow the step by step instructions for making mini tassels as well as how to turn those mini tassels into a garland, and your holiday garland will come together in minutes!